cschneid/sinatra-book/book/Helpers.markdown

 Helpers
 =======

-the basics
+The basics
 ----------

 It is ill-advised to create helpers on the root level of your application.
 They muddy the global namespace, and don't have easy access to the request, response, session or cookie variables.

-Instead, use the handy helpers method to install methods on Sinatra::EventContext for use inside events and templates.
+Instead, use the handy helpers method to install methods on `Sinatra::EventContext` for use inside events and templates.

 Example:

     helpers do
       def bar(name)
         "#{name}bar"
       end
     end

     get '/:name' do
       bar(params[:name])
     end

-implemention of rails style partials
+Implemention of rails style partials
 ------------------------------------

 Using partials in your views is a great way to keep them clean.
 Since Sinatra takes the hands off approach to framework